01-edu/public/subjects/zappy/README.md

 ### Calling

-Execution of the `fork` command results in the invocation of a `ship`, which allows replay.
+The execution of the `fork` command results in a `ship` being called.
+Your player will call another member of his family.

-Once the `ship` arrives on the planet, the player who called it can go to it and start the process of opening doors to receive a new member, when the process is finished, a new player will appear and receive a random direction.
+Once the call has been made, the player can proceed with his life while waiting for the "ship" to arrive.
+When the `ship` arrives, a new player will appear and will receive a random direction.
 This operation allows a new player to join.

-The `connect_nbr` command returns the number of authorized and unauthorized connections for this team.
+The `connect_nbr` command sends back the number of connections that are underway and authorized for this family.
+This way you will also know how many spots you have free on you team/family.

 - Time to call the ship: 48/t

-- Time for the doors to open 600/t
+- Time for the ship to arrive 600/t

 ### Inventory